NREL/SOEP-QSS-Test/README.md

   ModelName.var      Variables list
   Dymola/            Dymola model & results
+  JModelica/         JModelica model & results
-  JModelica/         JModelica model & results Ptolemy/           Ptolemy model & results
+  OCT/               OPTIMICA model & results
+  Ptolemy/           Ptolemy model & results
   QSS/               QSS model & results tst/               Comparison and regression testing results
 ```

+### `mdl` Notes
+* A custom version of the .mo Modelica file for some models with zero-crossing functions is in the JModelica subdirectory.
+  This version has explicit \_\_zc\_*name* and \_\_zc\_der\_*name* variables added for the zero-crossing functions and their derivative that a prior version of QSS used while waiting for the event indicator variables that OPTIMICA is now able to generate.
-Modeling tool and `tst` sub-directories names may have .*RunType* suffixes that indicate the run variation in use, such as time span and tolerances or minor changes to the model structure.
+* Modeling tool and `tst` sub-directories names may have .*RunType* suffixes that indicate the run variation in use, such as time span and tolerances or minor changes to the model structure.
 This can create large directory trees and complicates comparison between results so it should be used with restraint.

 Each non-QSS modeling tool (Dymola, JModelica, and Ptolemy) sub-directory has this structure:
 ```